Services for people with sight or hearing difficulties

 - providing training and instruction on how to use equipment

-- supporting you if you have been registered Blind or Partially Sighted
+- supporting you if you have been registered Severely Sight Impaired (Blind) or Sight Impaired (Partially Sighted)

 - giving you and your carers information, advice and support

-- encouraging you to access the wider community including social opportunities and educational pursuits
+- encouraging you to use the wider community to help you to take part in social and educational opportunities

 How to ask for services